Home Page

 As I wrapped my fore-arm around the base of the tree I felt my arm sink into something yielding but puzzling.
 It was then, to my horror, that I discovered the wide and deep column of ants making their way to and from that nest.

-Despite all the Lychee within easy reach having been consumed by late afternoon I decided to forego any further attempts to climb these trees.
+Despite all the Lychee within easy reach having been consumed by late afternoon I decided to forego any further attempts at climbing these trees.

 Feel free to e-mail me with any comments and feedback.